bearsnuffle/bearsnuffle.github.io/projects/belonging.md

 including two bosses.

 ### My Role
 I mainly helped implement the 2D platformer part.
-That included designing the inventory system, level design, some part of the enemy AI, and other minor environmental features.
+That included implementing the inventory system and consumables, level design, part of the enemy AI, and other minor environmental features.

 The game is not yet finished.
 But here is a little trailer to see our progress.

 {% include youtube.html id="OtlVA214Uug" %}

 You can also see more at our game site here:
-Source: <a href="https:https://just-making-kool-renders.github.io"><i class="large github icon "></i>Belonging Main Site</a>
+<a href="https:https://just-making-kool-renders.github.io"><i class="large github icon "></i>Belonging Main Site</a>